 Jabeen Cheema, Student Council Speaker Mahnoor Mirza, Student Council Speaker

-With a celebration of the Lunar New Year, Asian/American Center launches a series of campus events featuring discussions on topics like protecting immigrant rights, class in diverse communities, and building multiracial coalitions in Queens.
+With a Celebration of the Lunar New Year, Asian/American Center launches a series of campus events featuring discussions on topics like protecting immigrant rights, a class on diverse communities, and building multicultural coalitions in Queens.

 May 3rd, 2017

 A Discussion on Race, Equality, and Asian Americans in Higher Education

 On May 3rd, 2017, The Asian/American Center of Queens College celebrated Asian American Heritage Month with students, faculty, and community members.
 Asian/American Center Scholarship recipients were announced by Ms. Eugenia Ames, the scholarship donor.
 English and American Studies Professor Bette Weidman was honored for her fifteen years of service on Asian/American Center's Advisory Board.
 Civil Rights Attorney Elizabeth OuYang, Esq. delivered a speech on the topic of race, equality, and Asian Americans in higher education followed by a panel discussion with Professors Madhulika Khandelwal, Nathalis Wamba and Alpana Bhattacharya.

 Professor Hong Wu, Associate Director of the Asian American Center, opening the event.

 Honoree Professor Bette Weidman, English and American studies, presenting remarks